kapilgorve/angular-boilerplate-latest/README.md

-Ready to deply Heroku starter app for AngularJs applications.
+Ready to deploy Heroku starter app for AngularJs applications.
 This is configured with scss auto compilation with watch ,js angular app files compilation to bundle.js, VSCode task setup.